-- March 4, 2004 PAC meeting was held at CEC office in Sacramento.
-The meeting agenda and presentation materials are attached. - On March 3, 2004, the project team and industrial partners met at LBNL and discussed the technical elements of the project. - We completed two major papers that summarize LBNL's 2001-2004 pigment characterization research. - We continue to work with tile, granule, and shingle manufacturers to develop cooler products.
-Our recent efforts have focused on increasing granule and shingle reflectance, with particular attention to helping manufacturers produce cool shingles for a demonstration site in colors that match conventional (hot) shingles. - John Goveia and Phil Dregger of Technical Roof Services have offered their respective homes to demonstrate cool-colored asphalt shingles and wood shakes.
-Goveia's home has composition shingles and Dregger has a wood shake roof.
+- March 4, 2004 PAC meeting was held at CEC office in Sacramento. - On March 3, 2004, the project team and industrial partners met at LBNL to discuss the technical elements of the project. - We completed two major papers that summarize LBNL's 2001-2004 pigment characterization research. - We continue to work with tile, granule, and shingle manufacturers to develop cooler products.
+Our recent efforts have focused on increasing granule and shingle reflectance, with particular attention to helping manufacturers produce cool shingles for a demonstration site in colors that match conventional (hot) shingles. - We are still searching for two new houses to demonstrate cool-colored asphalt shingles on their development in Sacramento. - The Sacramento Builders Exchange (SBE) newspaper recently highlighted the "Cool Roofs" demonstrations at Cavalli Hills as their feature story. - On January 23, 2004 in Houston, Akbari gave a presentation on colored cool roofs and heat-island technologies in the workshop "Rebuilding the unity of health and the environment: The Greater Houston Metropolitan Area", sponsored by the Institute of Medicine's Roundtable on Environmental Health Sciences, Research, and Medicine.